ankelesh/kbs-gamedesign-and-stuff/kbs/Gamedesign/Tactical/Combat system/Phase_2_Combat_Calculations.md

 ```
 Movement: Instant teleport to any cell (costs turn)
-Special: Can leave battlefield entirely
+Special: Can leave battlefield entirely (go to fled container without lose processing of turns)
-Retreat: Instant (don't need to be in back row)
+Return: can return on any cell from fled container (only action allowed while fled)

 Limitation:
-├─ If all units derealized (none on battlefield)
-└─ Battle is LOST for Resistance
+├─ Unit is considered fled while derealized.
+If no other units alive = battle ends.
 ```

 ---